 Moving On From Rejection

 You might have noticed above that my rejection letters are from 2007 – 2008.
-I’m writing this in the middle of 2012 … so what happened in the meantime?
+I first wrote this post in 2012, and I updated it in 2018 … so what’s happened since?

 At the end of July 2008, I left my day job.
-In fact, today, as I write this, it’s exactly four years since I began working for myself.
 In September 2008, I started an MA in Creative Writing, and began to work on a new novel (instead of short stories).

 My freelancing work – mostly for websites – wasn’t just a great way to make steady money as a writer, it was also a great way to build my confidence.
 Getting paid on a regular basis felt like a pretty strong validation of my writing!

 My novel, Lycopolis, took three years to finish.
 I did approach one agent and one editor at a conference, but neither wanted to take the novel on.
 As the months went by, though, I saw more and more authors – new and established – bring their novels out themselves, as ebooks and print-on-demand works.
-I decided to bypass the rejection game and take that route with Lycopolis.
-(If you want to buy it or find out more, it’s available from Amazon as an ebook and a paperback.)
+I decided to bypass the rejection game and take the self-publishing route with Lycopolis (2011) and the next two novels in the trilogy: Oblivion (2015) and Dominion (2016).
+You can find out about all three on my author website.

 Today, writers have a wealth of different options.
 You aren’t reliant on agents and publishers to get your stories, articles, or poetry out there.

 Yes, having an agent or publisher still has many benefits.
-When I first wrote this post, back in 2012, I’d just finished a book in Wiley’s Dummies series, called Publishing E-Books For Dummies, and I certainly appreciated the advance!
-(As well as the attention to detail from my editors, and the opportunity to be associated with a major book brand.)
+When I first wrote this post, back in 2012, I’d just finished a book in Wiley’s Dummies series, Publishing E-Books For Dummies, and I certainly appreciated the advance! 😉 (As well as the attention to detail from my editors, and the opportunity to be associated with a major book brand.)

 But … you don’t have to be entirely at the mercies of the publishing industry.
-Right now, if you wanted, you could do any of these pretty much immediately:
+If you wanted, you could do any of these pretty much immediately:

 - Start your own blog: WordPress.com is completely free, and easy to get going with: I’ve got a complete guide to getting started with it here

-- Publish a collection of your short stories or poetry through Smashwords or Amazon’s Kindle Direct Publishing
+- Publish a collection of your short stories or poetry through Smashwords, Draft2Digital, or Amazon’s Kindle Direct Publishing

-- Create an email newsletter to share your writing on a regular basis – I use Aweber for this, though MailChimp is free if you’re just getting started
+- Create an email newsletter to share your writing on a regular basis – I use Aweber for this, though MailChimp is free and a good option if you’re just getting started

-I’m not suggesting that you need to stop (or avoid) submitting your work to agents and publishers.
+I’m definitely not suggesting that you should stop (or avoid) submitting your work to agents and publishers.
 Collect up those rejection slips and be proud: you’ve survived them!
 The more rejections you get, the closer you are to an acceptance.

 At the same time, find a way to bypass the agents and publishers, so you can get at least some of your writing out there to the world.
 Having an audience – even if that’s just a handful of friends and family – is hugely rewarding, and can help to take away any lingering pain of rejection.